 doors.
 Store felt rolls on end and on pallets above the roof/ground

 surface.
 Do not install roofing felts when their moisture content

-exceeds the felt manufacturer’s equilibrium moisture
+exceeds the felt manufacturer’s equilibrium moisture content.

 BUR plies shall be applied in a full application